oadpoaw/oadpoaw/README.md

 - Self taught, Full Stack Developer
 - Started coding since **2016**
 - Willing to learn new things all the time, and work in teams 😄
+- Information Communications Technology in Web Development and Mobile Development.
-- Currently learning Bachelor of Science in Information Technology
+- Will take Bachelor of Science in Information Technology next year OR I'll take Bachelor of Science in Business Management

 ## Website Portfolio